Piratux/Island-Generation/README.md

 Inspired by https://meltingasphalt.com/interactive/outbreak/

-Made for the following challenge posted by javidx9 in OLC discord server:
+Made for the following 2023 Gorbit Challenge #4 posted by javidx9 in OLC discord server:
 ```
 Write a program that creates a 60x20 character "treasure map" of 6 islands, where:
      '~' represents the sea